Decipher-SDx/WEB-D-project/README.md

-This is a project for a website for restaurant.
+This project is about Web Developement.
+In this project we have created a restaurant website.